swartn/sam-vs-jet-paper/data_retrieval/README.md

 notes : This works well since no authentication is needed.
 Files are large and take some time to download and come in individual months.
 Time joining done afterwards.
+Remember to manually land mask the uflx data.

 ### ERA-Int
 script : `get_era_int_data.py`